RyuShizen/CryptoAppIndex/README.md

 - **Display in Emoji**: Shows the ranking in the form of emojis for better visibility.
 - **Daily Monitoring**: Compare the current ranking with that of the day before and indicates the evolution.
 - **Market Sentiment**: Analyze the leaderboard to provide market sentiment (Euphoria, Greed, Belief, etc.).
+- **Rank Records**: The bot now tracks the highest and lowest ranks achieved by the Coinbase app, providing a long-term perspective on the app's performance in the App Store.

 <p align="center">
 <a href="https://ibb.co/cvJkC4f"><img src="https://i.ibb.co/W3nGPm8/screen-coinbaserankbot.png" alt="screen-coinbaserankbot" border="0"></a>